Man Hurt After Jumping Into Crocodile Waters to Impress Girl

 An 18-year-old is recovering from broken bones and scarring after he jumped into crocodile-infested waters in northern Queensland, Australia, to impress a young female backpacker.

-Shortly after entering the water, Lee De Paauw, who had been drinking before the incident, was - unsurprisingly - attacked by a crocodile.
+Shortly after entering the water, Lee De Paauw, was - unsurprisingly - attacked by a crocodile.
 The predator bit down on one of his arms and attempted to take him under, but fortunately De Paauw managed to fend the creature off and escaped relatively unscathed.

 "I punched it in the snout and on my second hit I got it straight in the eye and then it let go," he told 9 News Perth.
 When asked how he would describe his actions, De Paawu simply said: "Stupidity."